 Although the BCWMC's work is primarily concentrated on aquatic resources, the BCWMC encourages and supports public and private landowners to maintain, preserve or restore open space and native habitats.
+The BCWMC promotes and encourages the protection and restoration of natural and native shoreland, riparian corridors, prairies, and woodlands, and will incorporate restoration of these areas in its projects and programs as opportunities arise.
+Collaboration with others will help make progress toward BWCMC related to degraded upland habitats. [policies #81, 84, and 85 from 2015 plan]

-The BCWMC will submit data, as available, and encourages others to submit data regarding occurrences of rare and endangered species and native plant communities to the State's Natural Heritage Information System (Policy 11).
+The BCWMC will submit data, as available, and encourages others to submit data regarding occurrences of rare and endangered species and native plant communities to the State's Natural Heritage Information System (Policy 11). [policy #87 from 2015 plan]

-The BCWMC will cooperate, when appropriate and as resources allow, with partners and organizations that identify and work to preserve connected greenway corridors and other natural areas and encourages member cities to participate in these efforts (Policy 12).
+The BCWMC will cooperate, when appropriate and as resources allow, with partners and organizations that identify and work to preserve connected greenway corridors and other natural areas and encourages member cities to participate in these efforts (Policy 12). [new policy]

-5.1.2.1 Intercommunity Planning and Design
+4.1.2.1 Intercommunity Planning and Design

 The BCWMC relies on the member cities for primary management of runoff and water management issues.
 The BCWMC works to provide leadership, encourage collaboration, and assist member cities with intercommunity water management issues.
 Member cities may request that the BCWMC provide technical assistance, coordination, or dispute resolution for specific issues.
-This may include calculating the apportionment of costs between adjoining cities for water resource projects with intercommunity participation
+This may include calculating the apportionment of costs between adjoining cities for water resource projects with intercommunity participation. [policy #117 from 2015 plan]